NiklasBrue/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe-Minimax

-In this project I use the minimax algorithm to create a Tic Tac Toe engine that never loses.
+In this project I recreate the game of Tic Tac Toe.

+There are different possibilities, you can either play against:
+- another human
+- a random computer
+- a perfect computer (that uses the minimax algorithm).